Okinawan Japanese: Differences from Standard Japanese

-Many Okinawan youth use words borrowed from Japanese slang, such as mecchaa (very) and dasadasa (country bumpkin).
+Many Okinawan youth use words borrowed from Japanese slang, such as metchaa (very) and dasadasa (country bumpkin).

 English borrowings

-Okinawan Japanese contains some English loan words.
+Okinawan Japanese has some loanwords from American English due to the United States administration after the Battle of Okinawa.
+Okinawan Japanese has English loanwords exclusive to it.
 Examples are paaraa (parlor), biichii paatii (beach party), and takoraisu (taco rice).
 One word combines the English word 'rich' with the Okinawan suffix -aa to create ricchaa (a rich person).